 - Anti-fog: Yes

 - Comfortable, wide fit for people who hate goggle marks

 - Not the most aerodynamic if you’re looking for a speed-focused model

 Best Swim Goggles for Data-Lovers: FORM Swim Goggles

-If you love to swim but hate counting laps or paying close attention to mileage during your open-water adventure, but you wish you did pay attention to those metrics, you might want to consider FORM Swim Goggles ($199).
+If you love to swim but hate counting laps or paying close attention to mileage during your open-water adventure, but in the end wish you did pay attention to those metrics, you might want to consider FORM Swim Goggles ($228).